krischerven/stradina/README.md

 ## License

-Copyright © 2024 The Stradina Contributors
+Copyright © 2024 Stradina Developers

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as